 What Is Spray Polyurethane Foam?

-Polyurethane spray, or spray polyurethane foam (SPF) is a chemical product comprised of isocyanate and polyol resin; when these two components are combined, the chemical reaction causes the mixture to expand up to 30-60 times its liquid volume.
+Polyurethane spray, or spray polyurethane foam (SPF) is a chemical product comprised of isocyanate and polyol resin.
+When combined, these two components cause a chemical reaction and expand up to 30-60 times its liquid volume.

 Polyurethane spraying is often used as an alternative to traditional insulation (i.e. fiberglass insulation) in building and construction.
-It can be sprayed directly onto roof tiles or concrete slabs, into wall cavities or into holes drilled into walls.
+Spray it directly onto roof tiles or concrete slabs, into wall cavities or into holes drilled into walls.
 Most commonly, it’s used in roofing and wall insulation applications.

 R-Value for Spray Foam

-Long Term Thermal Resistance (LTTR) of spray foam is measured in r-value.
+R-Value is the Long Term Thermal Resistance (LTTR) of spray foam.
 Put simply, r-value demonstrates a material’s ability to resist heat flow.
 The higher the r-value, the better the thermal resistance.
-The r-value of spray foam ranges from approximately 3.2 to 6.5 per inch and is heavily dependant on the type of spray foam being used.
+The r-value of spray foam is dependent upon the type of foam and ranges from approximately 3.2 to 6.5 per inch.

 (R-Value SVG Image)